lhcb/impactkit-proceedings/contrib-03-AnalysisWithPython/Readme.md

 required by an analysis, from the handle of large datasets to the use of powerful statistical procedures with the help of librairies such as RooFit or TMVA.
-However, it hasn't spread outside of the HEP community while other projects also dedicated to data analysis are now very mature with a much larger users community.
+However, it hasn't spread outside of the HEP community, while other projects also dedicated to data analysis are now very mature with a much larger users community.
-The Goal of this project was to build an analysis demonstrator capable of :
+The goal of this project was to build an analysis demonstrator capable of :
 - use the rich environment of python libraries to perform analysis tasks
 - load and store processed data in ROOT file format, in order to be able to fully collaborate with ROOT users.